 - LAB TESTS, including blood electrolytes, blood cell counts, kidney and liver function tests, blood uric acid levels, and blood pressure, may be performed while you use triamterene.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use triamterene with caution in the ELDERLY; they may be more sensitive to its effects.

 - Triamterene should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if triamterene can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using triamterene while you are pregnant.
-It is not known if triamterene is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking triamterene.

 Possible side effects of triamterene:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Diarrhea; headache; loss of appetite; nausea; weakness.